Blockstream/Jade/docs/index.rst

         }
     }

 * 'multisig_name' is a string, and must be less than 16 characters long.
-Using an existing name will overwrite the corresponding registration record.
+Using an existing name will overwrite the corresponding multisig registration record.
 * 'variant' indicates the script type used, and must be one of: 'sh(multi(k))', 'wsh(multi(k))' or 'sh(wsh(multi(k)))'
 * 'master_blinding_key' should be set for multisigs to be used on a Liquid network if the Jade is to provide confidential addresses, blinding keys, blinding nonces, asset blinding factors or output commitments.
 Otherwise it can be omitted.
 * 'fingerprint' is the 4-byte wallet origin fingerprint - at least one signer must reference the Jade signer's root xpub fingerprint.